Measure error vector magnitude

 The definition for EVMk varies depending upon which normalization method you select for computing measurements.
-The block supports the algorithms in the following table.
+The block or object supports these algorithms.

-The block computes X-percentile EVM by creating a histogram of all the incoming EVMk values.
-The output provides the EVM value below which X% of the EVM values lay.
+The block or object computes the X-percentile EVM by creating a histogram of all the incoming EVMk values.
+The output provides the EVM value below which X% of the EVM values fall.